 How To Get Rid Of Bristle Worms

-There are a few different methods that you can try in order to get rid of any bristle worms in your reef tank, so let’s go over the most effective ones.
+There are a few different methods that you can try in order to get rid of any bristle worms in your reef tank, so let’s go over the most effective ones for bristle worm removal.

 One thing that you can do to get rid of bristle worms is to buy predators that will eat them.
 Both Coral Banded Shrimp and Arrow Crabs have been known to eat bristle worms, at least the smaller worms.
 Also, dottybacks, wrasses, goatfish, and several other fish are known to eat bristle worms.
 This is a good solution if you have a few smaller bristle worms, but will not work for larger ones as the table may turn and the worm may eat the shrimp and/or crabs.
 Also, keep in mind that getting predators to eat the bristle worms also means having a more diverse aquarium with more critters to care for.